arpi09/zammad_hacka/README.md

 # Zammad Hacka

-A web application for visualizing Zammad ticket data with Python backend and React frontend.
+A web application for visualizing Zammad ticket data with Python backend, React frontend, and Grafana integration.

 ## Quick Commands